aces/Loris/modules/media/README.md

 ## Intended Users

 The Media module is used by data entry staff to upload candidate and timepoint specific media.
-The module can also be used by
+The module can also be used by data-monitoring staff ensuring the integrity of the data for each candidate.

 ## Scope